KevinAndrewHudnall/From-Distance-to-Nearness/code/README.md

 The same stochastic realization is used at every displayed depth.

 ---

-### `spectrum_from_S.m`

-Legacy scale-matrix implementation retained for reference.

-This function analyzes the reconstructed scale matrix `S` using the earlier partition-sum and Legendre-transform workflow.

-It is **not** the method used for the final numerical multifractal-spectrum figure in the manuscript.

-The manuscript analysis should be reproduced with `spectrum_from_Leaves.m`.

 ## Reproducing the manuscript analysis from a new realization